 - Characteristics of the objects you handle (such as objects that are too large to handle or that have their weight unevenly distributed)

 - Environmental conditions (such as an atmosphere or objects cold enough to make your hands cold while you handle them)

 - Organization of your work duties (such as a lack of variety of tasks, with the result that your muscles don’t have a chance to rest and recover).

 Step #2: After you answer these questions, you’ll have a fairly good idea of what risk factors you’re exposed to in your work.
 You can probably see which duties place you at the most risk of MSI and where changes are most needed.
 Discuss any suggestions you have for practical solutions to reduce or eliminate some of these risk factors with your supervisor and/or members of the JHSC.

 Step #3: If you have any work-related injuries or are experiencing the signs or symptoms of an MSI, report it without delay so the employer may investigate and determine the risk factors that contributed to the injury or condition.
 Only then will the employer be able to implement adequate controls to eliminate or minimize the risk factors.

-For more ergonomics-related resources, go to the OHS Insider’s Ergonomics Compliance Centre for articles, tools, videos and other resources on topics such as proper posture, lifting, pushing and pulling and manual materials handling risk factors.
+For more ergonomics-related resources, go to the OHS Insider’s Ergonomics Compliance Centre for articles, tools, videos and other resources on topics such as proper posture, lifting and pushing and pulling.